nqta0611/count-card/README.md

 A simple web app using CodeIgniter frameworks.

-This is a single web page displaying the deck of card.
+This is a single web page displaying a deck of 52 card.
 It keep counting the number of card have left.

 The deck will be divided into 13 piles according to their rank.